QoS-aware energy-efficient workload routing and server speed control policy in data centers: a robust queueing theoretic approach: Introduction

-The literature on energy efficiency in data centers approached the problem at two different levels: planning and operation.
-Studies at the planning level focused on designing data centers through static resource allocation (server virtualization, server clustering, etc).
-Once the decision is made, and the setting is complete, it is difficult to modify the setting in real-time.
-Xiong et al. \cite{Xiong2019} formulated an optimization model for server clustering and proposed a meta-heuristics algorithm to solve the mixed integer non-linear programming.
-Urgaonkar et al. \cite{Urgaonkar2007}, Arrubla et al. \cite{Gallego2013}, and Cho and Ko \cite{Cho2018} also belong to this category.
-Under the setting by planning, research at the operation level studied the optimal load balancing and server speed scaling to process real-time requests.
-Due to the real-time characteristic of operations, the majority of energy efficiency research at this level dealt with \emph{dynamic} load balancing and control algorithms.
-George and Harrison \cite{George2001} and Ata and Shneorson \cite{Ata2006} proposed control methods based on quantitative mathematics such as Markov decision process and queueing theory.
-Cho and Ko \cite{Cho2018} and Andrew et al. \cite{Andrew2009} proposed heuristic control methods.
-Bilal et al. \cite{Bilal2015} developed a power-aware scheduling algorithm to reduce makespan and energy consumption simultaneously.
-Leading ICT companies like Google and Amazon also are taking advantage of AI and machine learning techniques \cite{Google2019, Amazon2019}.
+The studies on energy efficiency in data centers approach the problem at two levels: planning and operation.
+Studies at the planning level focused on designing data centers through static resource allocation, such as server virtualization and server clustering.
+Once decided, modifying the setting in real time is not easy. \citet{Xiong2019} formulated an optimization model for server clustering and proposed a metaheuristics algorithm to solve the mixed-integer non-linear programming problem. \citet{Urgaonkar2007}, \citet{Gallego2013}, and \citet{Cho2018} also addressed the planning-level problem in different ways.
+Under the context established by the planning level, research at the operation level examined the optimal load balancing and server speed scaling to process real-time requests.
+Because of the real-time nature of operations, \textit{dynamic} load balancing and control algorithms have been considered in most of the energy efficiency studies at this level. \citet{cho2020stabilizing} studied performance stabilization in a processor sharing queue with a time-varying traffic pattern considering the mean virtual response time. \citet{George2001} and \citet{Ata2006} proposed control methods for single station systems based on quantitative mathematics such as Markov decision processes and queueing theory. \citet{Ko2014}, \citet{cho2022power}, and \citet{Andrew2009} proposed heuristic control methods. \citet{Bilal2015} developed a power-aware scheduling algorithm to simultaneously reduce makespan and energy consumption.
+Leading ICT companies, including Google and Amazon, are also utilizing artificial intelligence and machine learning techniques \citep{Google2019, Amazon2019}.